aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to DOCX?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+PPS files are used to store presentations that are ready to be presented, as they open directly in Slide Show mode.
+However, PPS files are not suitable for editing or printing, as they are read-only.
+Therefore, it is necessary to convert PPS to DOCX format in order to edit and print the presentation.

+<h2>How Aspose.Total Helps for PPS to DOCX Conversion?</h2>
-For a Python developer, who is trying to add a PPS to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from PPS to DOCX.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOCX format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, reading, writing and manipulating PowerPoint documents without using Microsoft PowerPoint.
+It supports a wide range of features such as creating, editing, converting, and printing presentations.
+It also supports a wide range of image formats, including JPG, PNG, TIFF, and BMP.

+The Aspose.Words for Python via .NET API is a powerful tool for creating, reading, writing and manipulating Microsoft Word documents without using Microsoft Word.
+It supports a wide range of features such as creating, editing, converting, and printing documents.
+It also supports a wide range of image formats, including JPG, PNG, TIFF, and BMP.

+By using Aspose.Total for Python via .NET API, developers can easily convert PPS to DOCX format.
+It is a reliable and efficient solution for automating the conversion process.
+It is easy to use and provides a wide range of features for creating, editing, converting, and printing documents.

 {{% /blocks/products/pf/feature-page-summary %}}